 This section contains instructions for adding Gateways in The Things Stack.

-Some gateways, like The Things Indoor Gateway, have special instructions for claiming.
-Look for your gateway in the left hand menu for specific instructions, as this guide does not apply to those gateways.
+Some gateways, like The Things Indoor Gateway Pro and The Things Indoor Gateway, have an onboarding guide.
+Look for your gateway in the left hand menu for specific instructions.

 Adding Gateways using the Console